 Can We Prechill Bulbs for You?

 Sorry to say, but we do not prechill bulbs here for later shipment.
 Each of our clients must prechill the bulbs themselves.
-The reason for this is that bulbs can easily lose all of the benefits of prechilling if they are in a delivery truck that travels through a hot area and is not temperature regulated.
+The reason for this is that bulbs can easily lose all of the benefits of prechilling if they are in a delivery truck without refrigeration that travels through or stops overnight in a hot area.